 who attempts to draw the world's attention to the voices of Iranian lesbians.

 She consequently finds her return to Iran impossible.
 She claims asylum in the

 United Kingdom, but the Home Office incredibly turns the case down.

+The evidence clearly shows that she is a lesbian [facing persecution in Iran.]
 But the Home Office did not consider the facts and refused her asylum application.